Custom Search

 We have all seen the advertising claims.
 Some widget added to your fuel line, air intake, or computer is going to give your car better fuel mileage, faster acceleration, etc. Many of the claims are utterly fantastic, while the more professional ads may be almost believable.
 Best of all, these ad claims are usually reinforced by a series of testimonials from "satisfied customers".
 WOW!
 All those people bought it and they are so happy!

-One type of device that really captured my intrest is the Water4Gas devices.
-These devices are hydrogen generators that are supposed to generate hydrogen gas in sufficient quantity to make your engine burn fuel more efficiently.
-The key here, that Mythbusters apparently missed, is that the car isn't supposed to run only on the hydrogen gas.
-Obviously, these generators cannot generate enough hydrogen bubbles fast enough to run your engine.
-That is completely ridiculous, but there is some possibility that even small amounts of hydrogen could improve the combustion process in your engine.
-However, there is no actual PROOF that any of these devices work as claimed.
+One type of device really captured my intrest.
+These devices are hydrogen or Browns Gas generators that are supposed to help your engine burn fuel more efficiently.
+The key here, that Mythbusters apparently missed, is that the car isn't supposed to run only on the gas from the generator.
+Obviously, no reasonably portable electrolysis generator system could possibly generate enough gas bubbles fast enough to run your engine.
+That is completely ridiculous, but there is some possibility that small amounts of hydrogen or Browns Gas could improve the combustion process in your engine.
+Sadly, while it's an interesting concept, there is still no proof that any of these devices work as claimed.
+On the other hand, there is plenty of evidence that the devices couldn't possibly work as claimed.

 I was very disappointed in the MythBusters episode.
-Don't get me wrong, I LIKE that show, and fully expected to see a big "BUSTED" sign at the end of each gizmo test on that episode.
+Don't get me wrong, I LIKE that show, and fully expected to see a big "BUSTED" sign at the end of each gizmo tested on that episode.
 But, once again, I was left with the feeling that they didn't give any of the items much of a chance to work.
 Like many of their shows, I was left with the feeling that there were a few "tweaks" I'd like to try before giving up on the idea.
 If all inventors worked the way they do, we'd still be in the stone age.
-It is good to see that show has started taking another more conclusive whack at some of their previous "BUSTED" shows.
+It is good to see that show has started taking another more conclusive whack at some of their previous shows.

 The following statements are undeniably true: